mcbrineellis/garden.mcbrineellis.com/homelab/Captain's Log.md

+### Thu Apr 4, 2024
+Have a random giant
+### Tue Apr 2, 2024
+Finally got the last of my data clear off my OWC dock and the disks installed into Consbo.
+It's doing the disk-clear step.
+Left to do:
+- [x] Get my first backup done
+- [x] Get my first offsite copy done
+- [x] Run a parity check
+- [x] Adjust my remote backup so that copy is "airgapped"
+	- [x] separate stuff that changes often from archival / bulk WORMy data like photos & videos

+Fixed a networking issue I was having with my Proxmox hosts...
+I am using USB 2.5GbE NICs and I had them connected and on the same subnet as the 1GbE NICs built into the hosts.
+Even with the default gateway on the 2.5GbE bridge interface, traffic seemed to always flow out of the 1G NIC.
+To solve this seeming non-deterministic routing problem, I just adjusted the 1GbE NICs to run on a different subnet (which I can change to in case I lose access)

+Migrating my pfSense VM from ESXi to PVE.
+Did a config export, rebuilding the VM then importing.
 ### Sun Mar 31, 2024
 - Did a ton of research and finally got my [[Unraid Backup]] set up!
 - Going to shuck an 8TB Seagate Expansion HDD I have lying around and throw that into my array (maybe as a separate pool or unassigned tho, since it's SMR)